davex9000/Stock-market-prediction/webapp/readme.md

-add the dynamic data parser for daily stocks visulalize on webapp
+. add the dynamic data parser for daily stocks
+. visulalize on webapp
+. create catagory for daily, weekly reports